-Over the years the sales ‘process’ too has been developed and refined to a point where there is little to differentiate between companies and their products – they often even use the same sales training!
+Over the years the sales ‘process’ too has been developed and refined to a point where there is little to differentiate between companies or their products – they often even use the same sales training!

 Add to this the growing unease many people now profess toward AI and data-driven targeted marketing and you can see why the ‘sales-shy’ might be the only growth segment!

 Given the above, now is precisely the time to differentiate – through the quality of your ‘human connection’ with customers.

 My sales training and coaching offerings are centred around the premise that a sales person, rather than a sales process, can best address the specific needs of a customer.
 This is based partly on the need for differentiation, but more importantly, it is because it is always the human connection that enables the ‘Sales Legend‘ to so comprehensively outperform the mere ‘Sales Professional’.

 A ‘Sales Legend’ has the customer’s trust – a priceless commodity in such times of uncertainty.
 Through their integrity, the Sales Legend will in-turn impart confidence to the customer, helping them commit.

 In simple terms, the ‘human connection’ is the difference between ‘good effort’ and ‘win’.